Take your pick of foreign language courses at Delhi University for the academic session 2023-2024.

 - Courses (UG) — BA in French, Spanish, German, Italian, Arabic, and Persian.

-- Admission in BA for the languages mentioned above will be made on a merit-based.
+- Admission in BA for the languages mentioned above will be merit-based.

 - Apply Online — LINK